-- There should be strong links to this website from other sites related to the Cairngorms - Up-front pages should clearly convey the brand and special qualities of the National Park - The site directs enquirers quickly to real product and businesses - The different parts of the Cairngorms are brought out, with relevant links - The site reflects the attractions of the different seasons - The need for better pre-visit information, identified in the analysis for this strategy, is met by good quality up to date material with attention to detail.
+- There should be strong links to this website from other sites related to the Cairngorms - Up-front pages should clearly convey the brand and special qualities of the National Park - The site directs enquirers quickly to real experiences, products and businesses - The different parts of the Cairngorms are brought out, with relevant links - The site reflects the attractions of the different seasons - The need for better pre-visit information, identified in the analysis for this strategy, is met by good quality up to date material with attention to detail - Consideration is given to the best ways of harnessing user generated response to enhance the site. - The site is accessible and inclusive to all types of user, in the language and images it uses and in the relevance of its content to people with a wide range of needs.

-The website should provide a key vehicle for carrying content and messages stemming from other elements of this action plan, relating to access, events, new product experiences etc.
+The website should provide a key vehicle for carrying content and messages stemming from other elements of this action plan, relating to access, events, new product experiences etc. and wider 'public interest information' on how to help care for the special qualities.

-▶ 2d Plan and implement an annual marketing campaign for the Cairngorms
+> 2d Plan and implement an annual marketing campaign for the Cairngorms

 A marketing campaign for the destination should be implemented each year, aimed at the selected target markets and reflecting the Marketing Framework.
-It should use a variety of tactics including cost effective approaches offered by website promotion, creative e-marketing, social networking, PR etc.
+It should use a variety of tactics including cost effective approaches offered by website promotion, creative e-marketing, social networking, database development, PR etc.